 Our vision is to secure a future where all people with intellectual or other developmental disabilities are respected as full members of communities that embrace and celebrate the diversity of all people by connecting them with opportunity.

-NYSARC, Inc., the largest not-for-profit organization in New York State and the United States supporting people with intellectual and other developmental disabilities and their families, was incorporated in 1949.
+The Arc New York, formely known as NYSARC, Inc., is the largest not-for-profit organization in New York State and the United States supporting people with intellectual and other developmental disabilities and their families, was incorporated in 1949.

 Warren, Washington Counties ARC and Albany County ARC, formerly known as New Visions, successfully merged to become WWAARC – Warren, Washington and Albany Counties ARC.
 While WWAARC is young, its roots date back to 1951.